mu-majid/GO-101/3.structs/Notes.md

   - `&variable`: Give me the memory address of the value this variable is pointing at.
   - `*pointer`: Give me the value this memory address is pointing at.

+* Note: Slices are two different data structres (Array holding the elements, and A slice {ptr to head, capacity, length})
+* when a slice is passed to a function, the Slice DS is the one passed by value, so when we change the slice inside of the function, the actual array will be affected.

+* Slices are passed by reference. (like -> maps, channels, ptrs, functions)